wyattj37/new-blog/content/blog/_index.md

 layout = "list"
 +++

-Found below are some math and/or programming problems that I find interesting.
+Below are some problems that I found interesting and wrote up my thoughts on.